home

 Closed Mouth Hum: Strengthen Falsetto Connection

-Humming in falsetto adds harmonic richness to prevent pure breathy production.
-Learn how to make falsetto less breathy with the hum.
+Humming in falsetto adds harmonic depth to prevent pure breathy production.
+This exercise thickens thin falsetto tone with minimal vocal fold contact.

 How Humming Builds Alto Warmth and Richness